yamadapc/augmented-audio/README.md

 Communicates via messages with the Rust audio processor, has a very rough start of visualization experiments using WebGL.

+## crates/audio-parameter-store
+Implementation of a "parameter store" for audio plugins.
+Holds audio plugin parameters in a rw locked hashmap and uses atomics on parameter values.

+## crates/webview-transport
+Abstraction for messaging with JavaScript webview.
+Provides a websockets & webkit message handler based transports.

+On development, websockets may be used and the UI may be developed on Google Chrome.
+In production webkit message handlers may be used.

+## crates/webview-holder
+A wrapper on top of webkit webview for MacOS.

 ## crates/oscillator
 Basic oscillator implementation.